justicephysics/humanos2.0/45-trillion-reversal.md

 Newton’s Third Law is absolute: *For every action, there is an equal and opposite reaction.* Time does not appear in the law.
 The reaction does not expire.
 The British compression stored the potential; the British Empire vaporized; the potential is releasing.

 The IPL is not an isolated phenomenon.
-It is a single, visible manifestation of the much larger reversal — the shift from the Labour Colony to the Space State, from extraction to creation, from $$(L to 0) to (L = 1)$$.
+It is a single, visible manifestation of the much larger reversal — the shift from the Labour Colony to the Space State, from extraction to creation, from $$(L = 0) to (L = 1)$$.

 ---